 How hard is it to be open to a new idea?
 15 girls came together to experiment with Haydee Jimenez and I about gender, the environment, spirituality, education and their hopes and wishes for the future.
 Since we are living a landscape that is fast and furious where information is consumed and then regurgitated out again, we wanted to give them the opportunity to experiment like the like Dada artists did, being able to take back the means to production and re-produce in simple and effective ways using paper, poetry, sound and theatre to understand the world around them.
 Since there are many different ways to learn, the girls had the benefit of two facilitators with different skills to take them through a creative learning process.

+and women to each other.
 After they had critiqued the media we introduced them to the idea of paper collage by making a mini Zine.
 By using different kinds of colored paper and cut-up techniques from old fashion and art magazines, they created zines that they wanted to read, not banal information to be passively consumed.

+On day two they brought in photos and objects that they felt were important for them.
+‘Who am I?
+What do I value?’
+This photo elicitation exercise is a site of negotiation for meaning-making and construction of self.
+In their groups they introduced their object, news paper clipping or picture.
+“If students are not able to transform their lived experience into knowledge and to use the already acquired knowledge as a process to unveil new knowledge, they will never be able to participate rigorously in a dialogue as a process of learning and knowing” (p.
+19).
 Layered like a collage, constructed and juxtaposed piece by piece, everything a girl values is a layer in her own self-portrait, and a mirror in which to view herself.
 Her particular way of seeing the world, her valued aspects of identity, and her part in cultural processes, clues about these things are conveyed through the content of the photographs and what the children have to say about them.
 Description of their own lives and to emphasize their roles in society and culture.
 The girls asked questions so that they could elicit the reasons why they chose these pictures or object.
 The main point was that the girls got to know things about each other`s intrinsic aspects of their lives, not the actual objects or pictures themselves.
 This formed the basis for themselves and how they wanted to see themselves in the future in relation to their environment.
 This was largely based on how and what they valued to construct their sense of selves.
 This was to form the basis of the "I am" poem that enabled the girls to go express these values and feelings in a creative way.

 Entering back into the enclosed room after lunch they seemed calmed, more relaxed and focused.
 We entered into a very personal "I am" poem they made a mini zine which they put their "I am " poem into which expressed their hopes and fears not only about themselves, but also the world around them.
 They experimented with adjectives both negatives and positive to help them construct their poem around their values.
 This poem can be used as a form of a diary so that when you do another one in years to come you can see not only how you have changed, but also the world around you and how you have shaped or been shaped by your future.

 Two girls in another group expressed their concerns of climate change and weather turbulence, (especially since as I write this, it is July and has been raining and cold all day, when in April we had over 75 degrees).
 They began by being wrapped up in coats and scarves only to go to the other extreme where they had to take off their over garments down to their t-shirts and were drinking fruit cocktails to keep cool.
 These themes engaged them both at the personal and social level and they were able to express their concerns and opinions in a creative and fun way.
+On the last day the girls started to set-up an exhibition that was a collage of yarn strung in the inner courtyard of a Stadtsalzburg government building of the objects, words, zines, themes, pictures from their creative explorations.
+They performed their image theatre in miniature episodes, continuing the Dada form...Haydee had put together all their sound collage and as they performed they where filmed so that their sound collage will be the base of their soundtrack for this film.

 Comments